LunarG/VulkanTools/BUILDVT.md

 # Build Instructions
 This document contains the instructions for building this repository on Linux and Windows.

-This repository contains additional layers and the VkTrace trace/replay tools, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.
+This repository contains Vulkan development tools, such as additional layers and VkTrace trace/replay utilities, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.

 ## Git the Bits